Jani Radebaugh: Personal life

 Radebaugh lives in Provo, Utah and is a member of the Church of Jesus Christ of Latter-day Saints.
 She was married in 2020.

 Inclusion

-In November 2018, Radebaugh was quoted in an article in response to the American Geophysical Union (AGU) action on removing a Brigham Young University job posting due to homophobic bias by the university's hiring code of conduct.
-Radebaugh supported the hiring advertisement's inclusion on AGU job boards, stating that ideological diversity was important towards a constructive dialogue about inclusion in science.
+In November 2018, Radebaugh co-authored an article opposed to the American Geophysical Union (AGU) removal of a Brigham Young University job posting, following criticism of the university's hiring policy, which references its honor code, a portion of which prohibits homosexual behavior.
+Radebaugh supported the controversial posting's inclusion on AGU job boards, arguing that ideological diversity was important to a constructive dialogue about bias in hiring.